vincentntang/codechefs/content/11-15-2020-hackathons.md

 And what can you learn from one?
 In this episode, we talk about our own experiences with hackathons!

 We talk about how to go from an initial concept, to building a fully fleshed MVP in just a few days.
 And shortcuts we might take along the way, and how to pitch / present the idea to get teammates and win prizes!
 We also talk about how to pick the right tooling, and how to divide up roles to get things done!

+We go into two hackathons that we've both competed in, one is a telecommunications hackathon, another is a gaming jam hackathon!
+We discuss the different types of hackathons, and what you should expect out of your first one!

 <hr>